Sidebar

 }

-You may have the need to add arbitrary links at some point in your menu that are initially not backed by a page.
+You may have the need to add arbitrary links at some point in your menu that should redirect to other pages in your site structure.
 These are called crosslinks.

 Assume the following structure